‘We are not doing that again’; When KU starts construction on east side of football stadium, Girod says games won’t be moved

 “They know us well,” Girod said.
 “They know the region, the university, the community.
 That is really important to us because we hope this project will have such a huge community impact.”

-Between grants and fundraising, KU may have $200 million or a little more to put towards the westside renovation project.
-However, that would leave another $200 million or more that Kansas Athletic Inc. — the university corporation that runs the athletic department — would have to take out in debt to complete the project.
+Between grants and fundraising, KU may have $200 million or a little more to put toward the westside renovation project.
+However, that would leave another $200 million or more that Kansas Athletics Inc. — the university corporation that runs the athletic department — would have to take out in debt to complete the project.
 Such a sum likely would add tens of million of dollars in annual debt payments to Kansas Athletics’ budget.
-That would come at a time when the athletic department doesn’t currently know how it will pay for likely $20 million or more in annual name, image and likeness payments to student athletes.
+That would come at a time when the athletic department doesn’t currently know how it will pay for likely $20 million or more in annual name, image and likeness payments to student-athletes.

 Any eastside project, however, would require additional fundraising.
 Girod said it would not be realistic to expect the private development consortium to pay for all costs associated with the eastside renovations.
 While the private companies likely would be expected to invest in the hotel, retail and other such amenities, the university likely would have to bear the costs of moving and rebuilding the eastside grandstands.
 KU also may seek financial incentives and support from the state and even the City of Lawrence.
 But that also wouldn’t alleviate the need for additional fundraising.